 Partners in Pro Bono

 The program provides an opportunity for an attorney and law student to work together on a pre-screened case from the Legal Aid Center of Southern Nevada.
 The types of cases placed in this program range from divorce and child custody to civil cases of wrongful wage garnishment, automobile fraud and deceptive trade practices, and consumer fraud cases such as real estate scams/equity skimming, and predatory lending.
 The lawyer is expected to mentor the law student and allow the law student to participate in all aspects of the case, from the initial interview of the client, writing the demand letter, to possible litigation.
-To participate in this program, contact Melanie Kushnir at the Legal Aid Center of Southern Nevada at 702-386-1070 or email@example.com.
+To participate in this program, contact Noah Malgeri at the Legal Aid Center of Southern Nevada at 702-386-1429 or firstname.lastname@example.org.

 Lunch with a Law Firm